Vicinae

 Anatomy of a preference object

-An extension and every one of its commands can declare a set of preferences that they expect to be set before they can be run.
+An extension and each of its commands can declare preferences that must be set before they can run.

-This can be useful to require the user to provide an access token, tweak the behaviour of some command, and more...
+This is useful for requiring the user to provide an access token, tweaking command behavior, and more.

 A preference object looks like this: